 People now watch 100 million hours of video on Facebook every day.
 It’s clear that video posts can be an important way to connect with followers.
 Check out our four key ingredients of a perfect social video to get the most out of your Facebook video posts.

 Facebook Live video is, not surprisingly, video broadcast live on Facebook.
 It can be a great way to interact with followers, or give them a behind-the-scenes look at your company, your product, or the personalities behind your brand.
 It’s also a great format to share announcements in real time, like this announcement of the Game of Thrones Live Concert Experience tour.

 Keep in mind that anything can happen when you go live, so be sure to prepare ahead of time by reading our complete guide to Facebook Live video.

 Linked content post

-A linked content post is exactly what it sounds like—a post that links to content outside of Facebook, like on your website or blog.
-This is probably the easiest kind of Facebook post to create—but you still need to think strategically.
+A linked content post is exactly what it sounds like—a post that links to content outside of Facebook, like your website or blog.
+This is probably the easiest kind of Facebook post to create.
+But you still need to be thoughtful in your post.

 To create a linked content post, all you need to do is copy and paste a link into the status box.
 Facebook will automatically pull the meta description and photo, so you get a great-looking post with very little effort.
-Then just add some text to tell readers why they should click through, and you’re set.
-While you’ll want to use most of your linked posts to share your own content, it can also work well to share content from other thought leaders in your industry.
+Then add text to tell readers why they should click through, and you’re set.
+While you’ll want to use most of your link posts to share your own content, you could also share content from other thought leaders in your industry.
 For example, Entrepreneur Magazine shared our post on how to create compelling Instagram captions.